laravel/docs/authentication.md

 #### Specifying A Guard

-When attaching the `auth` middleware to a route, you may also specify which "guard" should be used to perform the authentication:
+When attaching the `auth` middleware to a route, you may also specify which guard should be used to perform the authentication:

     Route::get('profile', [
         'middleware' => 'auth:api',